Rita Mae Brown: Early career

 Brown hitchhiked to New York City and lived there between 1964 and 1969, sometimes homeless, while attending New York University, where she received a degree in classics and English.
 In 1968, she received a certificate in cinematography from the New York School of Visual Arts.
+Brown worked as a photo editor at Sterling Publishing from 1969 to 1970.

 Brown received a Ph.D. in literature from Union Institute & University in 1976 and holds a doctorate in political science.
+She was a lecturer in sociology at Federal City College from 1970 to 1971, a research fellow at the Institute for Policy Studies from 1971 to 1973, and visiting faculty at Goddard College beginning in 1973.

 Brown wrote for Rat, an alternative bi-weekly that eventually became New York City's first women's liberation newspaper.
 She also contributed to Come Out!, the gay liberation newspaper in NYC, published by the Gay Liberation Front.

 Later career

 In 1982, Brown wrote a screenplay parodying the slasher genre titled Sleepless Nights; retitled The Slumber Party Massacre, the producers decided to play it seriously, and it was given a limited release theatrically.
 Brown is featured in the feminist history film She's Beautiful When She's Angry.